-Bibliography: List possible texts as well as other relevant bibliographic information.
+Bibliography: List possible texts as well as other relevant bibliographic information that the students will be expected to utilize..

 How to Complete the Revised Course Form

 Some Basic Definitions from the Outcomes Assessment Resource Manual (OARM) pp. A-4 ff: